 A Fresh Start: Morning Prayer

 Begin your day by inviting Jesus into the hours ahead.
-This guide walks you through adoration, confession, thanksgiving, and supplication—a natural rhythm for morning prayer that opens your heart and orients your day toward God.
+This guide walks you through offering him your morning, your thoughts, and your plans—so you can move through the day anchored in his presence.

 5–12 min